AntonLundd/Portfolio-Project-2/README.md

 ### Solved Bugs
 - When testing the game after writing the JavaScript I had a bug were the computer got a point when the player chose Rock and the computer chose scissors.
 So it counted the players win towards the computers score.
-- I found that in the if statement I had written `scoreRed.innerHTML` instead of `scoreGreen.innerHTML`.
+- I found that in the `if` statement I had written `scoreRed.innerHTML` instead of `scoreGreen.innerHTML`.
 - The solution was to change the wrong `scoreRed.innerHTML` to `scoreGreen.innerHTML`.

 ### Unfixed Bugs
 - I am having trouble with getting my footer to stay at the bottom of the page.
-Hopefully something I can fix in the future.
+Hopefully that is something I can fix in the future.

+## **Deployment**
+- The website was deployed to GitHub Pages, using the following steps.
+    - In the GitHub Repository, click on the settings tab.
+    - Find the Pages link in the menu on the left and click on it.
+    - Under the Branch part there is a drop-down menu.
+Select Main.
+    - Click the Save button to the right of the drop-down menu.
+    - Wait a few minutes and refresh the page to find the live link to your website.
+A link to the live website can be found here - [Rock, Paper, Scissors](https://antonlundd.github.io/Portfolio-Project-2/)

 ## **Credits**